gristlabs/grainjs/docs/misc.md

 toKo(ko, grainObservable)
 ```

-This returns a Knockout.js observable that mirrows the passed-in Grain observable or computed.
+This returns a Knockout.js observable that mirrows the passed-in GrainJS observable or computed.
-Note that `toKo()` must tbe called with the knockout module as an argument.
+Note that `toKo()` must tbe called with the `knockout` module as an argument.
 This is to avoid
 adding Knockout as a dependency of GrainJS.

 In both cases, calling `fromKo`/`toKo` twice on the same observable will return the same wrapper,